Your Guide to Healthy Poop

 Color: Healthy poop should be a shade of medium-brown color, courtesy of the leftover bile from your gallbladder (this bile helps to break down your food).
 If your poop is white or grey, you could be having a problem with your pancreas or gallbladder.
 Yellow stool may be the sign of an infection in your intestines or inflammation, especially if you observe mucus in your poop.

-Blood in your poop may or may not be cause for alarm, but it’s always better to be safe than sorry.
-The blood could be the result of hemorrhoids, which can be tender and start bleeding if you’re straining too much while pooping (Ouchies!
+Blood in your poop may or may not be cause for alarm.
+It could be the result of hemorrhoids, which can be tender and start bleeding if you’re straining too much while pooping (Ouchies!
 Ease up, hotshot).
 In this case, you may see a couple of drops of bright red blood in the toilet water, on your toilet paper or on the outside of your poop.
-If you have any doubts about whether or not you have hemorrhoids, touch base with your doc to let him or her know about the issue.
 But if your poop contains dark red blood or is even blackish-red, this indicates blood that has come from higher up in your gut.
-In that case, please see your physician post-haste.
+In that case, please see your doc post-haste.

-Texture: A healthy poop will be formed but soft — think toothpaste consistency (sans the mint).
+Texture: A healthy poop will be formed but soft—think toothpaste consistency (sans the mint).
 Hard, dry, pellet poop indicates constipation.
 Loose, unformed, or watery poop is diarrhea.
-If it’s foamy or floating on top of the toilet water, this could mean that you are not absorbing the fat in your diet very well — especially if it’s incredibly foul-smelling.
+If it’s foamy poop or floating on top of the toilet water, this could mean that you are not absorbing the fat in your diet very well—especially if it’s incredibly foul-smelling.
 This is another reason to trot to your doc.

-Dietary fiber rules.
+What foods help you poop?
+Ones with dietary fiber for starters.
 As you learned in my guide to fabulous fiber, it comes in two forms: soluble and insoluble.
 Lack of either creates pooper pandamonium.

 Insoluble fiber does not absorb water, so it acts like the bristles in a broom to sweep poop along.
 It also has a mild laxative effect, which helps with healthy elimination.
 Add these foods to increase insoluble fiber: whole grains, nuts, seeds, dark leafy greens, celery, broccoli, cabbage, onions, dried fruit and root vegetable skins.